aumahesh/aumahesh.github.io/content/authors/admin/_index.md

 title: Mahesh Arumugam
 ---

-Mahesh Arumugam is a software engineer passionate about designing, programming, and deploying systems.
-Currently, I work in data security and analytics domain.
+Mahesh Arumugam is a software architect passionate about designing, programming, and deploying systems.
+Currently, Mahesh works in data security and analytics domain.
+He is a technical professional with over 17 years of diverse and progressively responsible experience in network analytics, security, network infrastructure, research and development, team leadership, product development, engineering, problem-solving and mentoring.
+He has published his research work at various conferences and journals.
+In addition, he has over 15 patents accepted/submitted covering his work in the industry.
 {style="text-align: justify;"}